logo

 The American Equity EstateShield 10 offers some of the features that not many fixed-indexed annuities offer.
 The ones that I like the most are:

-1. Free Riders: The American EstateShield 10 annuity offers complementary Lifetime Income Benefit and Wellbeing rider.
-These riders offer a good value proposition; and other competing plans usually offer similar type of riders as paid riders only.
+1. Free Riders: The American EstateShield 10 annuity offers complimentary Lifetime Income benefits and a Wellbeing rider.
+These riders offer a good value proposition, and other competing plans usually offer similar types of riders as paid riders only.

 3. Option to Earn Enhanced Lifetime Income